 Have you ever wondered if your ISP is slowing down certain traffic relative to others?
 Unfortunately, you mobile device and carriers currently give you little or no way to tell if this is the case.
 In fact, with the recently passed FCC rules for net neutrality, it is possibly illegal for mobile carriers to block, shape or modify nearly any kind of network traffic.
-With Differentiation Detector, we give you a way to test if this is happening to your traffic.
+With Wehe, we give you a way to test if this is happening to your traffic.

 For more details about our methodology, please check out our technical details page, written both for non-technical and technical audiences.

 Wehe currently works for Android (4.4+).
 It is beta software, so